 My Australia Bucket List

 1. Freycinet National Park,Tasmania

 Tasmania’s cool factor went up some significant notches after Lonely Planet named it one of the world’s top ten regions to visit in 2015.
 From what I’ve read we can expect gourmet food and wine in Hobart and glorious wilderness in Freycinet National Park.
 Wineglass Bay, The Bay Of Fires and Cradle Mountain are all high on my Tassie must-see list.

-Stay: Launched late last year, Pumphouse Point is an 18-suite hotel hidden inside an abandoned electrical station.
+Stay: Pumphouse Point is an 18-suite hotel hidden inside an abandoned electrical station.
 Rooms are split between The Shorehouse (on land, obvs) and The Pumphouse, which sits 250 metres into a lonely lake in a World Heritage-listed wilderness.
 Wow moments were made of this.

-Stay: Somewhere near Lucky Bay with these fellas!
+Stay: Ideally, somewhere near Lucky Bay with these fellas!

 Stay: Standing at the gateway to Uluru-Kata Tjuta National Park, Longitude 131° is the closest accommodation to Uluru, and with its eco-smart fire pits and bespoke Baillie beds it’s one of the most luxurious places you can stay in the Outback.
 I can only imagine how incredible it must be to wake up and see such a sacred icon from your bed.

 Update: We actually stayed at the slightly more affordable Sails in the Desert!

 I sailed the Whistsundays during my gap year in Australia but they are so beautiful I want to go back for a second look.
 In particular I want to revisit the spectacular Whitehaven Beach – 7 kilometres of squeaky pure sand – and do some more snorkelling at the Great Barrier Reef.